-AP automation speeds up invoice processing and allows companies to handle a greater volume of documents that would otherwise be impossible.
-Beyond speed and volume improvements, accounts payable automation also provides reductions in three areas that can greatly affect a business’ bottom line: processing costs, time management concerns and human error.
+AP automation speeds up invoice processing and allows companies to handle a higher volume of documents than would otherwise be possible.
+But beyond speed and volume improvements, accounts payable automation also provides benefits in other areas that positively impact a business’ bottom line.

 1. High Invoice Processing Costs

 The amount of money that AP automation can save your business really can’t be overstated.
 Mid-sized businesses that use paper-based invoices spend on average $10 to process a single paper invoice.
 Small businesses spend even more, with costs reaching as high as $15 per invoice.